-If you like wine (for the record: my hand is firmly in the air) Tap & Bottle is about to become one of your new favourite drinking holes in London Bridge.
+If you like wine (for the record: our hands are straight up in the air) Tap & Bottle is about to become one of your new favourite drinking holes in London Bridge.

 Where The Pancakes Are

 Pssst, if you’re remotely interested in old-school R&B, Trevor Nelson’s Omeara residency is an absolute must.
-Take it from me.
+Take it from us.